 The National Professional Qualification of Middle Leadership (NPQML)

-Course date: The next programme will begin in September 2018.
+Course date: The next programme will begin in the autumn of 2019.

-Course venues: Whitehall Primary School (Bristol), Backwell School (North Somerset), Corsham Primary School (Wiltshire/South Glos)
+Course venues: Charlton Wood Primary (Bristol), The Beach (Bournville Primary, North Somerset), Corsham Primary School (Wiltshire)

 £750 with reductions for eligible participants/schools

-Target Audience: The NPQML is aimed at early years, primary and secondary colleagues who are, or are aspiring to become, a middle leader with responsibility for leading a team such as subject leader, curriculum development lead or Key Stage leader
+Target Audience: The NPQML is aimed at early years, primary, special and secondary colleagues who are, or are aspiring to become, a middle leader with responsibility for leading a team such as subject leader, curriculum development lead or Key Stage leader